rajinder-yadav/dm-css/README.md

 ## Floats

-Positioning element by floating to the one side.
+Positioning element by floating to one side.

 __Mnemonic__: fl = float